Five-Minute Rule 40 Years Later: A First-Principles Revisit for Modern Memory Hierarchy: MQSim-Next: Storage-Next SSD Simulator

 \section{MQSim-Next: Storage-Next SSD Simulator}

-To study the Storage-Next regime with realistic fidelity, we extend MQSim~\cite{tavakkol2018mqsim, Mqsim-link} into MQSim-Next, preserving its validated foundations (e.g., PCIe/TLP and FTL/cache timing, request-fetch control, steady-state preconditioning, and prior calibration against real multi-queue SSDs).
-Below, we summarize the major upgrades and enhancements made in MQSim-Next.

-To better reflect modern NAND flash behavior, we introduce three back-end enhancements, together constituting a necessary extension of MQSim’s timing model for contemporary parts.
-First, we add SCA~\cite{SCA} on the NAND channel, so command/address movement incurs a much shorter per-command cost; this sustains effective channel bandwidth as request sizes shrink and mirrors current device practice.
-Second, we add the support of \emph{independent multi-plane reads}~\cite{khakifirooz202130,PeknyISSCC2022FourPlaneRead}, which can much better exploit intra-die parallelism in modern NAND flash.
+To study the Storage-Next regime with realistic fidelity, we extend MQSim~\cite{tavakkol2018mqsim, Mqsim-link} into MQSim-Next, preserving its validated foundations (e.g., PCIe/TLP and FTL/cache timing, request-fetch control, and steady-state preconditioning), while modernizing its NAND back-end.
+Specifically, we incorporate three key upgrades reflecting contemporary device practice: First, we add SCA~\cite{SCA} on the NAND channel, so command/address movement incurs a much shorter per-command cost; this sustains effective channel bandwidth as request sizes shrink and mirrors current device practice.
+Second, we add the support of \emph{independent multi-plane reads}~\cite{khakifirooz202130, pekny2022independent}, which can much better exploit intra-die parallelism in modern NAND flash.
 Third, we add the support of \emph{explicit transfer-sense overlap}, allowing array sensing/programming for one request to proceed concurrently with command/address or data movement for another.
-Collectively, these enhancements are essential to aligning MQSim-Next with contemporary NAND timing and concurrency in the Storage-Next regime.
-Accordingly, we enhance the scheduler to better exploit back-end parallelism via read-prioritized, plane-aware scheduling: short reads continue to advance alongside long programs, while the channel arbiter can interleave SCA command/address bursts before data transfer to improve small-I/O utilization.
+Together they align MQSim-Next with modern NAND timing and concurrency.
+The back-end scheduler is correspondingly enhanced with read-prioritized, plane-aware arbitration, allowing short reads to overlap long programs and interleaving SCA bursts before data transfer to maximize small-I/O utilization.